alsa-project/alsa-gobject/README.rst

     For APIs to operate ALSA timer character device libalsaseq0
-    For APIs to operate ALSA seq character device, depending on libalsatimer0
+    For APIs to operate ALSA seq character device, depending on libalsatimer0 libalsahwdep0
+    For APIs to operate ALSA hwdep character device

 Namespaces of g-i produced by the project
 =========================================